Guidance for staff

 The recordings are not intended to be a substitute for going to lectures, and will only include audio and screen content transmitted through the digital projector.
 Anything written on the board, or communicated to students via your gestures will be lost if students do not physically attend the lecture.

 Interviews with students show they value the live experience, the face-to-face interaction found in lectures, particularly when it includes opportunities for class discussion, question and answers, group working and problem solving.
 Encore also offers the chance to change the focus of your students in class, by reducing the need to write everything down there and then.

 During a lecture how will students and staff know if the recording function is on or off?

-During recording, a lectern mounted visual light indicator will inform students and staff that the lecture capture recording is taking place.
+During recording, a lectern mounted indicator light will inform students and staff that the lecture capture recording is taking place.
 The lecturer will have the ability to pause recordings, for example during Q&A sessions, by pressing the indicator light which will double as a switch.

 My recording has failed - What do I do next?

 Encore is intended to be used as a supplement and enhancement to student learning and should not be used as a replacement for attending lectures.
 Whilst we endeavour to record every session, recordings may sometimes fail or have audio/visual difficulties.
 Should your recording be affected, you are not expected to replicate or replace lecture content.
 As per the “minimum standards in Ultra” policy, pre-lecture materials should already be available.

 What arrangements will be in place if students do not wish to have their questions recorded?

 The recording can be paused at any time.
 If a student wishes to ask a question without being featured in the published recording, they can notify you before they start their question.
 They are also allowed to request after the lecture that their individual question be edited from the recording before it is released to the student cohort.

 Will I be expected to wear a radio microphone?
 If not, how will it work when I move around a room during a lecture?